-Having the right vehicles and equipment is vital to the success and longevity of any business, helping to maximise efficiency and productivity while maintaining a competitive edge.
+Having the right vehicles and equipment is vital to the success of any business.

-Below, we explore three of the most popular forms of business financing for capital assets.
+Below, we’ll explore three of the most popular forms of business financing for capital assets.

 Commercial Finance Agreements

-Commercial Finance Agreements, also known as chattel mortgages, are a fast, flexible way to take ownership of assets such as cars, trucks, trailers, and other construction and earthmoving equipment.
+Commercial Finance Agreements, are a fast, flexible way to take ownership of assets such as cars, trucks, trailers, and other construction and earthmoving equipment.

 A range of terms are available, so repayments can be structured to suit each business’s unique needs.
 They are typically paid over 2 to 5 years, and can be set at a regular monthly amount, or customised to fit your unique cash flow requirements.
 A larger one-off balloon payment can also be set at the end of the term to help lower the regular instalment.